LeonieMei/sort_samples/README.md

 * B) sort them in the same rack until they are in sorted order (in-place)

 ## Usage
-The script ("sort_samples.py") implements both methods (considering also the possibility of duplicate sample numbers).
-The script can be run by placing it in the same directory as the Excel sheet and typing
+The script ("sort_samples.py") implements both of these methods.
+It can be run by placing it in the same directory as the Excel file and typing

 `./sample_sort.py <excel_filename>`